Get a Demo

 • Roles & responsibilities

-The Importance of Automated Incident Response
+Why is Automated Incident Response Important?

 Incident response templates and procedures are crucial, but they are not enough.
 In most organizations there is a critical shortage of security staff.
 It is impossible to review all alerts, not to mention investigate and respond to all security incidents.
 Statistics show that the average time to identify and remediate a breach is over 100 days.